-For example, maybe you want to go from Kansas City to Chicago, but you find a cheaper flight from Kansas City to NYC with a layover in Chicago.
+Skiplagged finds cheap flights where the place you want to go is a layover along the way.
+For example, maybe you want to go from Kansas City to Chicago but those flights are pricey.
+Skiplagged might find a cheaper flight from Kansas City to NYC with a layover in Chicago.
 You book the flight to NYC, but you get off at the layover in Chicago and remain there.

 Skiplagged surfaces these hidden city options in addition to standard itineraries, so you may be able to find cheaper fare than searching only on sites like Google Flights and Kayak.